 - If the previous year included exceptional one-off sales, assume they will not be repeated this year.

-7.3 If you understand what the ‘drivers’ are behind the sales figures, it is easier to forecast sales.
+Try to understand what the 'drivers' are behind the sales figures

 - For example, the number of sales leads may be crucial for one business, but the morale of staff may be crucial to another.

-Track your progress monthly or quarterly for each salesperson and each product area.
+Track your progress for every monthly (or quarterly) period, for each salesperson and each product area.
 Check you are achieving your objectives and reaching your targets.

-8.1 Use a standard sales enquiry form to record how people heard of you.
+Use a standard sales enquiry form to record how people heard of you

 - Use codes to identify the source of the enquiries.

-8.2 Calculate the conversion rates for each type of marketing.
+Calculate the conversion rates for each type of marketing

 - Track both leads and orders.